jondowson/pod/README.md

 ### pod #1 - 'pod_DSE'

-The first 'pod' makes it easy to set up and run a DSE cluster from **tarballs**.
+The first 'pod' makes it easy to set up and run a dse cluster from **tarballs**.

-  - setup, configure and distribute DSE software to all servers in a cluster.
+  - setup, configure and distribute dse software to all servers in a cluster.
   - setup and configure datastax-agent software.
-  - perform rolling start and stop for DSE clusters.
+  - perform rolling start and stop for dse clusters.

 With **pod_DSE** you can easily create and manage multiple dse cluster setups with varying versions / settings.
 Different configurations can be deployed to the same machines and they will not interfere with each other.
-As such **pod_DSE** is very useful in development / testing environments as well as in production if DSE opscenter is not an option.
+As such **pod_DSE** is very useful in development / testing environments as well as in production if dse opscenter is not an option.

 **Features:**
 - **available:**    by using tarballs, pod does **not require root privileges** to setup a dse cluster.